Washington Naval Treaty: Loopholes

 Several powers attempted to exploit loopholes in the treaty, though it is arguable whether these were technically violations of the treaty.

-The Japanese light aircraft carrier Ryūjō was an effort to exploit the definition of an aircraft carrier as being "a vessel of war with a displacement in excess of 10,000 tons", by building a carrier of less than 10,000 tons, which would not be restricted by the treaty.
+The Japanese light aircraft carrier Ryūjō was an effort to exploit the definition of an aircraft carrier as being "a vessel of war with a displacement in excess of 10,000 tons" by being a carrier of less than 10,000 tons, which would not be restricted by the treaty.
 However, the ship was not large enough to be fully capable, and was later expanded to be over 10,000 tons total.
 This loophole was closed by the London Naval Treaty, so no ships besides Ryūjō ever attempted this approach.

 The American conversions of and from battlecruisers to carriers was supposed to be done with a tonnage of no more than 33,000 tons, as conversions.
 However, the ships were overweight, so the US took advantage of the rules for reconstructing ships to add an additional 3,000 tons of weight limit to them for anti-air/anti-submarine defenses, arguing that they were being "reconstructed" as they were being constructed.
 No other power ever attempted to make this argument.

 The British Nelson class took advantage of the fact that the definition of tonnage excluded fuel and reserve boiler feed water.
 Anti-torpedo defense systems were most effective with liquid layers to absorb the shock of a torpedo strike, however liquids are quite heavy.
 By building their torpedo defenses such that the water within was usable as reserve boiler feed water, this weight was not counted towards the displacement limit of the ships, thus allowing stronger torpedo defenses than would otherwise have been practical.